AdityaKumarJha-1922/Portfolio/README.md

 Welcome to my portfolio website!
 This is a showcase of my projects, skills, and experiences as a Computer Science graduate with expertise in software development, machine learning, and VR application development.

 ## 🌐 Live Demo
-You can check out my portfolio here: [Your Portfolio URL](https://adityakumarjha.com.np)
+You can check out my portfolio here: [My Portfolio URL](https://adityakumarjha.com.np)

 ## 📌 Features
 - 🖥️ Modern and responsive design